Rebecca movie review (Better Know Your Hitchcock!)

 This is one of the more difficult Hitchcock cameos to spot: if you’ll fast forward the video below (which is the entire movie, by the way!) to 2:01:30, you’ll see Hitchcock walk passed behind Favel – you can’t see his face, so it’s a tough one to spot.
 You can barely tell it’s him, so this one was sorta useless.

-Posted on February 25, 2014, in movie reviews and tagged Alfred Hitchcock, Better Know Your Hitchcock, hitchcock, hitchcock movies, Joan Fontaine, Judith Anderson, Laurence Olivier, movie reviews, movies.
+Posted on February 25, 2014, in movie review and tagged Alfred Hitchcock, Better Know Your Hitchcock, hitchcock, hitchcock movies, Joan Fontaine, Judith Anderson, Laurence Olivier, movie review, movies.
 Bookmark the permalink.
 1 Comment.